Q.1: What is the prostate?

 Urinary and erectile disorders

-Q.25: What is the mechanism of urinary incontinence?
+Q.25: What is the mechanism of urinary incontinence in men?

 A.25: The close relationship between the prostate and bladder is responsible for the increased rates of incontinence following prostate cancer therapy.
 Normally urinary continence is maintained by muscles which surround the urethra at its junction with the bladder.
 The prostate sits at the base of the bladder where it wraps around the urethra, and as such, is in close proximity to the muscles which control urine flow.